paulrolfe/PARTagPicker/README.md

 This is still a work in progress.
 If you have suggestions or run into issues, please create an issue on git or tweet me [@ThePaulRolfe](http://twitter.com/thepaulrolfe).

 ## Updates
+* v1.0.1 - Including `.xib`s in the pod now.
+Oops!
 * v1.0.0 - Added documentation and fixed bug with deselecting chosenTags.
 Added ability to use custom fonts in the tag cells.
 * v0.0.5 - Added expected functionality of chosenTags being removed when pressed.